ll2909/GAME4EXE_XAISEC2026/README.md

 The repository contains code referred to the work:

-### Adversarial Malwares Can Be Both Evasive and Deceiving: a Gradient-based Attack Against Prediction and Explainability in Windows PE Malware Detection
+### Adversarial Malware Can Be Both Evasive and Deceiving: a Gradient-based Attack Against Prediction and Explainability in Windows PE Malware Detection

 Please cite our work if you find it useful for your research and work.